 - Evidence of having earned a Bachelor of Science degree and a minimum cumulative college GPA of 3.0

 - Record of having completed these prerequisite courses: biology, statistics, sociology and psychology

 - Proof of immunizations.
 See "Required Health Forms & Records" on our Health & Counseling Services website.

-When applying for admission to St. Bonaventure, whether using the free Common Application or St. Bonaventure’s free application, applicants should indicate, under the “Pre-Professional” question, that they wish to apply for an early assurance program.
+When applying for admission to St. Bonaventure, whether using the free Common Application or St. Bonaventure’s free application, applicants should indicate, under the “Early Assurance” question, that they wish to apply for an early assurance program.